4ms/stm32mp1-baremetal/README.md

 [adaptor](https://www.tag-connect.com/product/tc2050-arm2010-arm-20-pin-to-tc2050-adapter)
 and an SWD programmer like the SEGGER J-link).

-Finally, a USB-to-UART cable is very helpful.
+Finally, you'll need a USB-to-UART cable.
 The OSD32 board has UART pins exposed, and you can solder header pins and connect such a cable.
 The bootloader makes use of the UART and you can issue commands and peek around if you have issues.
 You also need it to use the USB gadget feature, which allows